pixelstorm/coding_guidelines_custom_builds/README.md

 1. We use bourbon and neat not bootstrap
 1. All code is to be modular and deployed to github for reuse.
 1. if its just a snippet of code for wp then upload it to the wp snippets repo.
 We also have a snippets repo for woocommerce and gravity form snippets.
+1. Deploy to the client’s staging server
+2. If they do not have a staging server – use mysite.preparetolaunch.com.au

 ### Filestructure
  Use [sass globing](https://github.com/DennisBecker/grunt-sass-globbing) to pull in all the sass partials from the components directory